Two-Timescale Transmission Design and RIS Optimization for Integrated Localization and Communications: Location-coherent Optimization Phase

-In \eqref{P:sumRateMax1}, the optimal RIS phase profile is evaluated by maximizing the average sum rate, where the average is evaluated with respect to the distribution $f_{\Omega}\left(\text{\boldmath{$\omega$}}\right) $ of ${\Omega}$.
+In \eqref{P:sumRateMax1}, the optimal RIS phase profile is evaluated by maximizing the conditional sum rate, where the average is evaluated with respect to the distribution $f_{\Omega}\left(\text{\boldmath{$\omega$}}\right) $ of ${\Omega}$.
 Specifically, the integral in \eqref{P:sumRateMax1} is computed by the Monte Carlo method, which involves generating the user locations and the NLOS channel links according to their statistical distribution.
 The details of the solution of \eqref{P:sumRateMax1} are omitted for clarity.
-The interested reader can refer to \cite{abrardo2020intelligent} for the complete derivation.
+Interested readers can refer to \cite{abrardo2020intelligent} for the derivation.

-The proposed scheme is in the context of schemes commonly referred to as two-time scale approaches, where the optimization of an RIS is performed at time scales much longer than the coherence times of the channel.
-However, the classical two-time scale approaches \cite{HanTanJinWenMa19, HuDaiHanWan21, ZhiPanRenWan21,Pan21} are based on the ideal assumption that the positions of the users are known exactly, i.e. $\hat{\boldsymbol{p}}_{\mathrm{U}_{i,0}} = {\boldsymbol{p}}_{\mathrm{U}_{i,0}}$ and $\boldsymbol{\Sigma}_{i,0} = \boldsymbol{0}$.
+The proposed approach belongs to the schemes commonly referred to as two-time scale approaches, where the optimization of the RIS is performed at time scales much longer than the coherence time of the channel.
+However, classical two-time scale approaches \cite{HanTanJinWenMa19, HuDaiHanWan21, ZhiPanRenWan21,Pan21} are based on the ideal assumption that the positions of the users are known exactly, i.e. $\hat{\boldsymbol{p}}_{\mathrm{U}_{i,0}} = {\boldsymbol{p}}_{\mathrm{U}_{i,0}}$ and $\boldsymbol{\Sigma}_{i,0} = \boldsymbol{0}$.
 In this case, the set $\mathcal{P}$ reduces to ${\boldsymbol{p}}_{\mathrm{U}_{i,0}}$, i.e., the rate in \eqref{P:sumRateMax1} is averaged over the NLOS channel realizations only.
 This approach can be considered as a benchmark that results in upper bound performance.
 To prove the effectiveness of the proposed RIS optimization approach, it is interesting to analyze the case study where the user position is affected by an estimation error, i.e., $\hat{\boldsymbol{p}}_{\mathrm{U}_{i,0}} \ne {\boldsymbol{p}}_{\mathrm{U}_{i,0}}$ but the RIS is optimized without considering this uncertainty, i.e. assuming $\boldsymbol{\Sigma}_{i,0} = \boldsymbol{0}$.
-Also in this case, called \emph{punctual optimization}, the set $\mathcal{P}$ reduces to a sigle point, i.e., the rate in \eqref{P:sumRateMax1} is averaged only over the NLOS channel realizations.
+Also in this case, called \emph{punctual optimization}, the set $\mathcal{P}$ reduces to a single point, i.e., the rate in \eqref{P:sumRateMax1} is averaged only over the NLOS channel realizations.